Research methodologies

 Reviewed: 2026-01-07

 SERL focuses on making software engineering evidence more trustworthy, findable, and useful in practice.
-The group strengthens how we plan, search, appraise, and report empirical work so stakeholders of software-intensive products of and services can make decisions with confidence.
-Quality and credibility are recurring anchors.
-The group’s work clarifies what “good” empirical SE looks like, from core quality views and instruments to assess reviews, to overlooked validity threats.
-Ethical and human factors receive explicit attention - authorship ethics and transparent handling of consent, anonymity, and confidentiality in studies with people.
+The group strengthens how empirical software engineering studies are planned, appraised, and reported so stakeholders of software-intensive products and services can make decisions with confidence.
+Quality and credibility are recurring our group guiding principles.
+Ethical and human factors receive explicit attention, including authorship ethics, transparent handling of consent, anonymity, and confidentiality in studies with people.

-To improve the usefulness of results, the lab advances clearer reporting of case studies and their identification criteria, promotes FAIR research objects so artifacts are reusable, and offers practical guidance for qualitative work.
-They also examine theoretical lenses (e.g., technology acceptance in SE) to connect measures with behaviour in real organizations, and revisit experimental designs and analysis choices to draw stronger causal insights.
+To improve the usefulness of results, the lab advances clearer reporting of case studies and their identification criteria, promotes FAIR research so artifacts are reusable, and offers practical guidance for qualitative work.
+The group also examines theoretical lenses (e.g., technology acceptance in SE) to connect measures with behaviour in real organizations, and revisits experimental designs and analysis choices to draw stronger causal insights.

 Together, this work equips practitioners to base decisions on clearer, more complete, and ethically sound evidence, while reducing wasted effort in gathering it.